A View Along the Guitar Fretboard

 Does the guitar fretboard puzzle you?

 Guitar notes on the fretboard will make a lot more sense after understanding the following points.
-The first questions we need to ask ourselves are:

 How are guitar notes organized along the fretboard?